4d/docs/website/translated_docs/es/ViewPro/formulas.md

 If the 4D method returns nothing, an empty string is automatically returned.

-An error is returned in the 4D View Pro cell if:
+Se devuelve un error en la celda 4D View Pro si:

 *   the 4D method returns another type other than those listed above,
 *   an error occurred during 4D method execution (when user clicks on "abort" button).